reyawson-oss/ytm-Terminal/README.md

 # ytm-Terminal
-Terminal based Youtube Music app using the  YouTube Data API v3
+Terminal based Youtube Music app using the  YouTube Data API v3 written in GO